Systematic study of the completeness of two-dimensional classical $\phi^4$ theory: Transformation to a simple kinetic term

 \section{Transformation to a simple kinetic term}

-In this section, we consider the partition function of discrete version of the classical field theories and $U(1)$ lattice gauge theories which is expressed as an integral on field variables.
-We apply a changing variable on the integral relation of the partition function.
-We show that such changing variables lead to a new model with the same partition function.
-In this way, we show that a large set of field theories and also $U(1)$ lattice gauge theories can be unified in a new model with a simple kinetic term.\\ At the first consider the discrete version of a classical field model on an arbitrary lattice with $N$ vertices where continuous variables $\phi_i$ live in the vertices of the lattice in the form of (\ref{q0}).
+In this section, we consider the partition function of a discrete version of the classical field theories and $U(1)$ lattice gauge theories.
+We show that a large set of field theories and also $U(1)$ lattice gauge theories can be unified in a new model with a simple kinetic term.

+At the first, consider the discrete version of a classical field model on an arbitrary lattice with $N$ vertices where continuous variables $\phi_i$ live in the vertices of the lattice in the form of (\ref{q0}).
 The partition function of such a model is written in the following form: